Skip to content

 Though, another benefit with using a DIY approach is determining the best day to do this tour with weather a big factor.
 Even during the summer, Bergen and the surrounding areas were rainy.

-We wanted to have a better chance of cruising the fjords and doing the scenic train ride with some sun.
-We didn’t want to be tied down to a day that may have less than ideal weather conditions so decided to not book ahead.
+Our family wanted to have a better chance of cruising the fjords and doing the scenic train ride with some sun.
+We didn’t want to be tied down to a day that may have less than ideal weather conditions so we decided to not book ahead.

 We also stopped in Voss to let passengers off who were doing the tour in the other direction.
-There was a lot of them, with several buses waiting, and glad we decided to do the other way.
+There was a lot of them, with several buses waiting.
+We were so glad we decided to do the other direction.

 Voss train station Norway In a Nutshell